Captain Mack: Synopsis

-Captain Mack is based in Sky Rocket Control, with his trusty monkey engineer Samson.
+The titular Captain Mack is based in Sky Rocket Control, with his trusty monkey engineer Samson.
 They keep an eye on the residents of Sunshine City, particularly the naughty ones (Marty Meddler, Tracy Trickster, and Grabby Crabby).
 Sunshine City is bright, colourful clean and cheerful, inhabited by some of the nicest people you could ever meet.

-These include Yolanda Yummy (cook), Peter Patent (inventor), Fineas Fixit (odd job man), Dr Quack (GP), Daisy Digger (gardener), Wendy Whizz (keep fit fanatic), Camilla Divine (artist), Maximus Volume (singer) and Rosie Raucous (saleswoman).
+These include Yolanda Yummy (cook), Peter Patent (inventor), Fineas Fixit (odd job man), Doctor Kwack (GP), Daisy Digger (gardener), Wendy Whizz (keep fit fanatic), Camilla Divine (artist), Maximus Volume (singer) and Rosie Raucous (saleswoman).

-Captain Mack always leaves with the phase "Shucks, I have to go.
-My monkey needs me."
+Captain Mack always leaves with the phrase "Shucks, I have to go.
+My monkey needs me.
+Another mission awaits!"
 When there is trouble in Sunshine City, Captain Mack uses the phrase, "Sky Rockets to the rescue!"
+And when other things happen, Captain Mack uses the phrase, "Never fear, Mack is here!"